digital-asset/daml/docs/source/app-dev/authorization.rst

 The token issuer verifies the identity of the requesting application, looks up the privileges of the application, and generates a signed access token describing those privileges.

-Then, the Daml application sends the access token along with every ledger API request.
+Then, the Daml application sends the access token along with every Ledger API request.
 The Daml ledger verifies the signature of the token to make sure it has not been tampered with and was issued by one of its trusted token issuers, and then checks that the token has not yet expired and that the privileges described in the token authorize the given Ledger API request.

 .. image:: ./images/Authentication.svg

 As shown above, using access tokens requires your application to attach them to every request.
-How to do that depends on the tool or library you use to interact with the ledger API.
+How to do that depends on the tool or library you use to interact with the Ledger API.
 See the tool's or library's documentation for more information.
 Here is for example the relevant documentation for the :ref:`Java bindings <ledger-api-java-bindings-authorization>`